ky-feng/data-projects/literature/index.md

 It's still a work in progress, but here goes...

-## Who are the great novelists who write poetic prose?
+## What is literariness?
+What is poetic prose?

-### Who are the great novelists?
+### What novels are considered literary?

 Throughout my searching, I discovered a list, dubbed "1001 Books You Must Read Before You Die."
-I decided to use this list, which many have posted on blogs.
-I specifically used the core list from this site: http://bucketlistbookreviews.com/the-lists/differences-between-the-original-and-current-1001-lists/
+I decided to use this list to measure literariness, especially this site: http://bucketlistbookreviews.com/the-lists/differences-between-the-original-and-current-1001-lists/

 Let's save the list into a txt, and transform it into a csv.